top of page

 Why Anxiety Happens

+Anxiety is not a personal failure.
 It is often the nervous system’s way of trying to protect you.
+Anxiety can develop from many different experiences, including:

 • Chronic stress or burnout